ThomasPluck/discrete-python/README.md

-This folder provides a complete explanation and demonstration of the mathematics behind Discrete Backpropagation mechanism of proposed TeensyFlow Algorithms.
+This folder provides a complete explanation and demonstration of the mathematics behind the Discrete Backpropagation mechanism.

 For full understanding, they are best read in the order provided in the folder.